 Dr Melanie Goulden, Chartered Counselling Psychologist

-Therapy is not just a process of dealing with problems or eliminating symptoms, it is also about developing greater satisfaction with life, and creating ways to empower yourself.
-Being listened to and being heard and understood are integral to emotional well-being and vital for the development of self-trust and peace of mind.
+Therapy is not just about dealing with problems or eliminating symptoms, it is also about developing greater satisfaction with life, and creating ways to empower yourself.
+Being listened to, being heard and being understood are integral to emotional well-being.
+This is also vital for the development of self-trust and peace of mind.

-Working within the NHS means I am used to helping clients work through different types of depression, anxiety, relationship issues, personality disorders, PTSD, and suicidal ideation.
+I have worked within the NHS for several years and I am used to helping clients work through different types of depression, anxiety, relationship issues, personality disorders, PTSD, and suicidal ideation.

-All sessions currently offered via phone, Skype or WhatsApp.
+All sessions currently offered via phone, Zoom, or WhatsApp.

 Training, qualifications & experience

 I have a Doctoral degree in Counselling Psychology and a BSc (Hons) Psychology.
-I have also completed specialist training for CBT and mindfulness, and Mediation Skills for Alternative Dispute Resolution trainings, making me an accredited Mediator.
+I have also completed specialist training for CBT and mindfulness.

 I am a Chartered member of the British Psychological Society (BPS) and a member of the Division of Counselling Psychology.
 I am registered as a Practitioner Psychologist with the Health and Care Professions Council (HCPC).

-I currently work part time within the NHS and the rest of my clinical time is spent in private practice.
-Within the NHS I have worked in primary care (mild to moderate difficulties), with secondary care (complex and enduring presentations), and in residential services (psychosis and also suicide risk).
+I currently work part time within the NHS, and the remainder of my clinical work is in private practice.
+Within the NHS I have worked in primary care (mild to moderate difficulties), with secondary care (complex and enduring presentations), and in residential services (psychosis and suicide risk).
 I have considerable experience with substance addictions (drugs and alcohol), and process addictions (sex, love, relationships etc), and have worked within HM Prison Service.

 Registered / Accredited